tsparticles/ember/components-legacy/ember-tsparticles/README.md

 For the most basic usage of the component you can pass a configuration object via the `options` argument and initialize the tsparticles features you need in the `particlesInit` callback.

-By default `tsparticles` doesn't load any extensions required to render the particles.
-Extensions can be loaded on a granular level which has a benefit that only the required ones have to be loaded, but to start out it can be useful to load all options via the `loadFull` function of `tsparticles`.
+By default `tsparticles` doesn't load any extensions required to render particles.
+Extensions can be loaded on a granular level which has the benefit that only what is required is loaded, but to start out it can be useful to load all options via the `loadFull` function of `tsparticles`.

+For the configuration object API documentation, see the [tsparticles repository](https://github.com/matteobruni/tsparticles).

 ```bash
 npm install tsparticles